-To help IT leaders quickly get up to speed on Windows 10, we compiled the most important details and related resources on Microsoft's latest operating system into this guide, which we'll periodically update as new information becomes available.
-It is also available as a download, Cheat sheet: Windows 10 (free PDF).
+To help IT leaders get up to speed on Windows 10, we compiled the most important details and related resources on Microsoft’s latest operating system into this guide, which we’ll periodically update as new information becomes available.
+This article is also available as a download, Cheat sheet: Windows 10 (free PDF).

 SEE: Windows 10 power tips: Secret shortcuts to your favorite settings (TechRepublic Premium)

 Many of the new features in the Windows 10 November 2019 Update are behind-the-scenes improvements to general performance and battery usage efficiency.
-There are also several feature improvements included for OEMs, application developers, and enterprise administrators.
-With the release of Windows 10 Version 1909, users of voice-activated digital assistants will be able to converse with associated devices from the Windows 10 lock screen.
+There are also several feature improvements included for OEMs, application developers and enterprise administrators.
+With the release of Windows 10 Version 1909, users of voice-activated digital assistants can converse with associated devices from the Windows 10 lock screen.